mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

   ⦁	Suggested Reading [Getting Started With p5.js](https://shibboleth.nyu.edu/idp/profile/SAML2/POST/SSO?execution=e1s1) Chapter 12 on Data.
 Online access provided by NYU libraries.

-  ⦁	read ⦁	Art and the API by Jer Thorp reflect of how you can use data from an API to tell a story or be persuasive.
+  ⦁	read Optional!!
+Art and the API by Jer Thorp reflect of how you can use data from an API to tell a story or be persuasive.

   ⦁	create a sketch that calls an API, processes the data, and visualizes it somehow.
 A non-exhaistive list of ⦁	publically available APIs can be found here